-Interrupt priority for the WQSMD is plug selectable on the PCB.
+Interrupt priority for the WQESD is switch selectable on the PCB.
 The recommended priority setting is level four.
 Note that if level five is set and a third party controller is installed also set to level five, then a fatal BUGCHECK can occur.